 Referring Article: Gowning Procedure

-- Gloves: To protect the hands from contact with hazardous materials along with preventing products contamination
+- Gloves: To protect the hands from contact with hazardous materials along with preventing product contamination

 - Masks: To protect the mouth and nose from inhaling hazardous particles